-Most states are challenged by a fragmented early care and education (ECE) system, and many have made moves to address silos and duplication by consolidating governance - either by establishing a standalone department or unifying under a state department of education umbrella.
-Those focused on improving kindergarten readiness have consolidated under Education to ensure a focus on early learning outcomes and alignment to state education goal.
-In Tennessee, primary responsibility for the state's early care and education system is shared across TDOE and TDHS, with TDOE primarily responsible for ECE providers in or affiliated with public and private schools, and TDHS primarily responsible for ECE non-school based for-profit and nonprofit child care.
-The two agencies have separate and uncoordinated funding streams, quality standards and definitions, licensing and regulatory systems, and training and professional development.
-Data systems across those two departments are siloed and as such limit data-driven decision making.
-There is no cohesive plan or single point of accountability for system outcomes despite the two systems serving the same children, families, industry, and workforce.
+Most states are challenged by a fragmented early childhood care and education system, and many have made moves to address silos and duplication by consolidating governance - either by establishing a standalone department or unifying under a state department of education umbrella.
+Primary responsibility for Tennessee's early care and education landscape is shared across departments of education and human services, with additional oversight provided by the departments of health and aging and disability.
+TDOE is primarily responsible for early care and education provided in or affiliated with public and private schools, while TDHS is primarily responsible for early care and education provided in licensed and regulated spaces, such as child care centers and family child care homes.
+TDOH and TDOE have separate and uncoordinated funding streams, separate quality standards and definitions, separate approaches and staff for licensing and approval, separate training and professional development for the early educator workforce, and separate administration.
+Further, data systems across those two departments, as well as the other departments providing services to young children and their families, are siloed and limited, preventing strategic, data-driven decision making.
 Recent studies by the state and one by the Bipartisan Policy Center - which ranks Tennessee 43rd among states for integrated and efficient ECE systems -- have recommended Tennessee address its fragmented system for the benefit of providers, families, and young children.
-Tennessee should consolidate governance of early childhood care and education either under the TDOE umbrella with one point of leadership accountable for a cohesive strategy, improved operational efficiency, streamlined experiences for providers and parents, and a focus on early learning outcomes aligned to kindergarten readiness.
+Tennessee should consolidate governance of early childhood care and education under a single department with one point of leadership accountable for a cohesive strategy, improved operational efficiency, streamlined experiences for providers and parents, and a focus on early learning outcomes aligned to kindergarten readiness.